Body Proportions, height, body parts, bones, and Egyptian art

 A Malnutrition Universal Screening Tool (MUST) uses these formulas.

-While there is variation in averages between males and females and across ethnic groups, Calculations for the ulna and other bones: humerus, radius, femur, tibia are available at this Source.
+While there is variation in averages between males and females and across ethnic groups, Calculations for the ulna and other bones: humerus, radius, femur, tibia are available at this source along with a CSI investigation plan and worksheets.

 Egyptian art